Bertrand Duménieu

 In Proceedings of the international conference on document analysis and recognition (ICDAR 2023)

-Abstract Named Entity Recognition (NER) is a key step in the creation of structured data from digitised historical documents.
+Named Entity Recognition (NER) is a key step in the creation of structured data from digitised historical documents.
 Traditional NER approaches deal with flat named entities, whereas entities are often nested.
 For example, a postal address might contain a street name and a number.
 This work compares three nested NER approaches, including two state-of-the-art approaches using Transformer-based architectures.
 We introduce a new Transformer-based approach based on joint labelling and semantic weighting of errors, evaluated on a collection of 19th-century Paris trade directories.
+We evaluate approaches regarding the impact of supervised fine-tuning, unsupervised pre-training with noisy texts, and variation of IOB tagging formats.
+Our results show that while nested NER approaches enable extracting structured data directly, they do not benefit from the extra knowledge provided during training and reach a performance similar to the base approach on flat entities.
+Even though all 3 approaches perform well in terms of F1-scores, joint labelling is most suitable for hierarchically structured data.
+Finally, our experiments reveal the superiority of the IO tagging format on such data.

 Continue reading